MilesCranmer/PySR/docs/operators.md

 ## Custom

-Instead of passing a predefined operator as a string, you can define with by passing it to the `pysr` function, with, e.g.,
+Instead of passing a predefined operator as a string, you can just define a custom function as Julia code.
+For example:

 ```python
     PySRRegressor(